Uniform polynomial bounds on torsion from rational geometric isogeny classes: Background and Prior Results

 \subsection{Degrees of Points on $X_1(\ell^k)$ for $\ell>37$}

-The following essentially follows from work of Ejder \cite[Lemma 3.3]{Ejder22}.
+The following proposition essentially follows from work of Ejder \cite[Lemma 3.3]{Ejder22}.
 However, this work relies on \cite{LR16}, which contains an error.
-Here we reprove the result by applying work of Smith \cite{Smith21}. \begin{proposition}[Ejder, \cite{Ejder22}] Let $E/\Q$ be a non-CM elliptic curve, and let $\ell>37$ be prime.
+We will reprove this result by applying work of Smith \cite{Smith21}. \begin{proposition}[Ejder, \cite{Ejder22}] Let $E/\Q$ be a non-CM elliptic curve, and let $\ell>37$ be prime.
 For $P \in E(\overline{\Q})$ of order $\ell^k$, let $x=[E,P] \in X_1(\ell^k)$ be the associated closed point on the modular curve.
 Then